chrislattman/blogging-project/docs/terminal-commands/README.md

 ```
 curl --ssl-reqd \
     "imaps://imap.gmail.com/INBOX" \
-    -u "username@gmail.com:<app-password>"
+    -u "username@gmail.com:<app-password>" \
     -X "UID SEARCH ALL"
 ```

-This uses the IMAP SEARCH command and prints out a potentially gigantic list of numbers.
+This uses the IMAP SEARCH command and prints out `* SEARCH` followed by a potentially gigantic list of numbers.

 - These numbers are UIDs, or unique IDs, associated with each of your emails
 - They should be sorted (mostly) chronologically
-- However, you can refine your search by using the following IMAP commands:
+- However, you can refine your search by replacing `UID SEARCH ALL` with one of the following IMAP commands:
     - `UID SEARCH UNSEEN` prints out UIDs for unread emails
     - `UID SEARCH BEFORE 13-Apr-2021` prints out UIDs for emails before April 13, 2021
     - `UID SEARCH ON 13-Apr-2021` prints out UIDs for emails on April 13, 2021